Descent098/Python-Go/helper/README.md

 # Python To Go Helper

-This is a library that contains python and go utilities for passing data between the two languages
+This is a library that contains python and go utilities for passing data between the two languages.
+Please note that while I've done my best due diligence I cannot guarentee there are no memory leaks in the current code.
+I've tested in a bunch of scenarios, but I would recommend being vigilant in any code that uses the library.

 ## Python